bbauska/CSS3-Reference/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-2-1">3.2.
 Structural Pseudo-Classes</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Strictly speaking, all pseudo-classes (like all selectors) are
+<p>Strictly speaking, all pseudo-classes (like all selectors) are structural: they
-structural: they are, after all, dependent on document structure in some fashion.
-What sets the pseudo-classes listed here apart is that they are intrinsically about patterns found in the structure of the document: for example, selecting every other paragraph or elements that are the last children of their parent element.
+are, after all, dependent on document structure in some fashion.
+What sets the pseudo-classes listed here apart is that they are intrinsically about patterns found in the structure of the document: for example, selecting every other paragraph or elements that are the last children of their parent element.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>:empty</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <b>Applies to</b> Any element
 <p><b>Description</b>  Matches elements that have no child nodes---that
 is, no child elements <i>or</i> content nodes.
 Content
 nodes are defined as any text, whitespace, entity